FrameQuant: Flexible Low-Bit Quantization for Transformers: Finite Frame Theory and Fusion Frames

-If $A$ and $B$ are not too large, the sandwich expression suggests that $x$ will not be poorly distorted when we calculate its inner products with a frame.
+for all $x \in \mathcal{H}^d$ where $\langle \cdot, \cdot \rangle$ is the dot-product.
+The constants $A$ and $B$ are the \emph{lower} and \emph{upper frame bounds}. \end{definition} The sandwich expression suggests that $x$ will not be poorly distorted when we calculate its inner products with a frame.
 When $A=B$, $\upphi$ is called a \emph{A-tight} frame.
 When $A=B=1$, we get a Parseval's frame.
 Fig. \ref{fig:2dframes} shows examples of Tight Frames for $\mathbb{R}^2$ for different $k$'s.
 The lower bound is equivalent to asking that $\upphi$ span $\mathcal{H}$.
 So, for a frame, we always have $k \geq d$.
 If $k = 3d$, the redundancy is $r=3$.

 Fusion Frames provide a way for fusing ``smaller'' frames to construct large frames, offering various efficiency and robustness properties \cite{Eldar2008BeyondBS}.
 Formally, \begin{definition}[Fusion Frames] Let $\ffwitok$ be a family of subspaces in $\mathcal{H}^d$, and let $(w_i)_{i=1}^k \subseteq \mathbb{R}^+$ be a family of weights.
 Then, $\ffwwitok$ is a \emph{fusion frame} for $\mathcal{H}^d$, if there exists constants $0 < A \leq B < \infty$ such that